rsksmart/covalent-docs/docs/content/project-showcase/showcase-template.md

 - At what stage is your project and on which network/blockchain it exists.
 - How covalent brought value to you and/or how you will bring value to Covalent's ecoystem.

+&nbsp;
 ## Content
 This section contains the content who want to put emphasis on your project showcase.

+&nbsp;
-### Minimum and Optional content
+### Minimum Content
 - A brief description of how your project utilizes Covalent which must include:
     - Which endpoints are being used and/or planning to use?
     - How Covalent APIs helped you to achieve your project goal?
     - How Covalent align with the future vision of your project? (optional)
-- Show working image(s) of the infrastructure piece that's being powered by Covalent or a link to a working prototype.
+- Show working images(max 3) of the infrastructure piece that's being powered by Covalent or a link to a working prototype.
 - Link to Github Repos (optional: if open-souced)
 - Link to Communication channels.
 ---------

+&nbsp;
 ## Docs Standard

 There's no need to include this section.
 This is just for your reference.
 Delete this when submitting your PR.

+&nbsp;
 ### Bullet Lists

 1. Bullets should start with `-` followed by a `space`: `dash` + `space`.
 For sublists, use a `tab` followed by `dash`